andrewmcodes/bridgetown-inline-svg/README.md

 ## ⚠️ Maintenance Mode

-This gem has been replace by [ayushn21/bridgetown-svg-inliner](https://github.com/ayushn21/bridgetown-svg-inliner) and will not be receiving further updates.
+This gem has been replaced by [ayushn21/bridgetown-svg-inliner] and will not be receiving further updates.

-Upgrade to [ayushn21/bridgetown-svg-inliner](https://github.com/ayushn21/bridgetown-svg-inliner) which has a MIT License and works with the latest versions of [Bridgetown, unlike this gem.](https://bridgetownrb.com)
+Upgrade to [ayushn21/bridgetown-svg-inliner] which has a MIT License and works with the latest versions of Bridgetown.

 ---